cdn77/dicc/README.md

 will be inside the resource file (or files).

 ## Highlights
- - type-based autowiring, doesn't care about type or parameter names
+ - type-based autowiring, doesn't care about type or argument names
  - supports multiple services of the same type
  - first-class support for _async_ services (that is, services which need to be created asynchronously)